 A month after Hurricane Harvey wreaked havoc across much of southern Texas and neighboring states, communities and individuals are still recovering and starting to rebuild.
 BCFS Health and Human Services (BCFS), an agency that provides disaster relief services and contracts with state and federal governments, is working with the Texas Department of Emergency Management and the Texas Commission on Health and Human Services to provide and operate temporary shelters for housing and medical facilities to the victims of Hurricane Harvey in two locations: Orange, Texas (in Orange County) and Port Arthur (in Jefferson County).

 For each location, BCFS has setup 250 air-conditioned soft-walled shelters for temporary housing – capable of accommodating up to 14 people each.
 The shelters will act as a transition for people living in the affected areas while rebuilding their homes.
 Meals, shower and restroom facilities, as well as medical facilities and police staff will be available to residents.

-The medical facility setup by BCFS in Port Arthur, Texas is an 18-bed BLU-MED mobile hospital purchased from BLU-MED Response Systems®.
-The 3-shelter medical facility is configured with 8-beds for a patient isolation (using BLU-MED’s negative pressure isolation system, designed to integrate seamlessly into their medical shelters) and 10-beds for providing advanced-level medical care.
-The BLU-MED medical facility provides a safe and clean space for medical care and is equipped with additional areas for reception, triage, administration workspaces, as well as a command and control.
+The medical facility setup by BCFS in Port Arthur, Texas was an 18-bed BLU-MED mobile hospital purchased from BLU-MED Response Systems®.
+The 3-shelter medical facility was configured with 8-beds for a patient isolation (using BLU-MED’s negative pressure isolation system, designed to integrate seamlessly into their medical shelters) and 10-beds for providing advanced-level medical care.
+The BLU-MED medical facility provided a safe and clean space for medical care and was equipped with additional areas for reception, triage, administration workspaces, as well as a command and control.

-The second BLU-MED medical facility deployed in Orange, Texas by BCFS is a 2-shelter medical clinic designed for the same purpose.
+The second BLU-MED medical facility deployed in Orange, Texas by BCFS was a 2-shelter medical clinic designed for the same purpose.